-3.3.1.1 Partial Load Systems
+3.3.3 Partial Load Systems for Custom Incentive Categories

+Category 4 Custom Space Heating Applications and Category 6 Custom Hot Water Heating Applications projects may also be considered for partial load heating, provided that justification is given with the project application.
 A partial load heating system is defined as a prioritized, first stage heat pump system installed alongside a supplemental, second stage heating system for the purpose of providing heating.
 The supplemental heating system may be either the existing system or a new system.
-A partial load system has a total system heating capacity that satisfies <90% of the BHL at design conditions.
+A partial load system has a total system heating capacity that satisfies <100% of the BHL at design conditions.